xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

     padding: 2px;">Figure 3: A Denied Page: Non-existed Datafile</div>
 </center>

-The last thing is to iterate over all the possible calendar dates from 2009-08-01 and 2022-05-13 for each of the 6 filing categories, which consist of CNMS, FNQC, FNRA, FNSQ, FNYX, and FORF.
+The last thing is to iterate over all the possible calendar dates during 2009-08-01 and 2022-05-13 for each of the 6 filing categories, which consist of CNMS, FNQC, FNRA, FNSQ, FNYX, and FORF.
 In such case, all the available short sale datasets in FINRA will be downloaded.
 One can modify the date range to update the dataset.

 ```python
 import os, re